Zevere/UWP-Conflate/README.md

 ## Road Map

-As a starting point, Conflate will be a simple UWP application connecting to a RESTful Web API, with a SQLite Data Layer.
+As a starting point, Conflate will be a simple UWP application connecting to a RESTful Web API, with an SQLite Data Layer.

+## In-Progress:

+* UWP app with MVVM pattern
+* MasterDetail Layout

 ## Future steps include: